kliu2018/Certificates/README.md

 # Certificates
-This repository records the certifactes I got.
+This repository records the certificates I got.